 \subsubsection{Simulation results}

-Figure \ref{result2} presents the results of the simulation study, which is based on 200 Monte Carlo trials and uses two human‑annotated labels that contain non‑differential errors.
-These results show that the proposed SRI methodology successfully corrects the bias introduced by the human annotations, yielding smaller absolute bias and RMSE across all levels of machine‑learning prediction accuracy.
-Unlike in the previous scenario, the performance of the existing bias‑correction approaches do not improve, even as the quality of machine‑learning predictions increases, because the human annotations contain unknown non‑differential errors.
-On the other hand, across all settings, the SRI method generally produces larger standard errors than the existing bias‑correction approaches, especially when the accuracy of the human annotations is lower.
-This occurs because the proposed estimator infers the true labels from multiple noisy annotations; when those annotations contain more errors, the resulting estimates become noisier.
-Therefore, although the proposed SRI estimator is theoretically guaranteed to remain unbiased in the presence of random annotation errors, researchers should still make an effort to obtain high‑quality human annotations to minimize the standard error.
+Figure \ref{result2} presents the results of the simulation study based on 200 Monte Carlo trials using two human-annotated labels that contain non-differential errors.
+Numerical results are reported in Table~\ref{tab:result2}.

+The results show that the proposed SRI methodology successfully corrects the bias introduced by noisy human annotations, yielding smaller absolute bias and RMSE than the existing bias-correction approaches across all levels of machine-learning classification accuracy.
+In contrast to the previous scenario, the performance of the existing bias-correction approaches does not improve as the quality of machine-learning predictions increases, because the human annotations contain unknown non-differential errors.

+Across all settings, however, the SRI estimator generally exhibits larger standard errors than the existing bias-correction approaches, particularly when the classification accuracy of the human annotations is lower.
+This occurs because the proposed estimator infers the latent true labels from multiple noisy annotations; when those annotations are more error-prone, the resulting estimates become noisier.
+Therefore, although the SRI estimator is theoretically guaranteed to remain unbiased in the presence of random annotation errors, researchers should nevertheless strive to obtain high-quality human annotations to minimize estimation variance.